fbpx

+The aortic valve in your heart ensures your blood flows in the correct direction.
 The valve is located between the left ventricle (main chamber of the heart) and aorta (the largest blood vessel of the body).
+Aortic valve repair or replacement may be needed if the valve becomes diseased and doesn’t work as it should.

 Aortic valve